top of page

 Myth 1: Brushing Harder Cleans Better

 Some believe that brushing with more force removes more plaque.
 In reality, brushing too hard can wear down tooth enamel and irritate gums.
-Use a soft-bristled toothbrush and gentle circular motions.
+We should use a soft-bristled toothbrush and gentle circular motions.
 Brushing for two minutes twice a day is more effective than scrubbing aggressively.

 Myth 2: Sugar Is the Only Cause of Cavities